BLOG

 Apply this self-assessment scorecard.
 Score each symptom from 0 to 3 based on severity.
 Your highest score cluster identifies your limiting constraint.

-Technical symptoms: engineering velocity is declining, technical debt is blocking new features, the product roadmap is stalled, engineering team turnover exceeds 25% annually, the technology stack cannot scale with demand, and product quality issues are increasing.
+Technical symptoms: engineering velocity is declining, technical debt is blocking new features, the product roadmap is stalled, engineering team turnover exceeds 25% annually, the technology stack cannot scale with demand.
+And product quality issues are increasing.

-Operational symptoms: teams are working hard but output is flat; processes are undocumented or inconsistent; cross-functional projects miss deadlines; you lack visibility into team performance; resource allocation is reactive rather than planned; and operational inefficiencies are compounding.
+Operational symptoms: teams are working hard but output is flat.
+Processes are undocumented or inconsistent.
+Cross-functional projects miss deadlines.
+You lack visibility into team performance.
+Resource allocation is reactive rather than planned.
+And operational inefficiencies are compounding.

-Growth symptoms: customer acquisition cost is rising, pipeline velocity is slowing, marketing attribution is unclear, revenue per customer is declining, market positioning is weak or undefined, and sales and marketing are disconnected.
+Growth symptoms: customer acquisition cost is rising, pipeline velocity is slowing, marketing attribution is unclear, revenue per customer is declining, market positioning is weak or undefined.
+And sales and marketing are disconnected.

 The highest-scoring cluster identifies your limiting constraint.
 The constraint determines the executive function required.
 Hiring outside your constraint cluster is a diagnostic error that costs months of momentum.